 The cliché people say, “Teach what you know.”
 I know enough about writing for the web to share it, so here’s part 3 of my series.

 But before we get started you should know this: although I know enough about writing for the web, and even do it for a living, I’m still learning.
-Aren’t we all?
-I don’t consider myself an ‘expert’ on the topic, but I’m willing to share what I know.
+I don’t think I’ll ever stop learning about writing, but I’m willing to share what I know.

 (Never trust anyone who says they know it all.
 If they don’t know they don’t know, what else don’t they know?
 Hmm…)